JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

  [here](../config-guide/config-tools/config-api/README.md) or Jump straight to the [Using Configuration REST API](#using-configuration-rest-api)

-##  Using Command Line
+##  Using The Command Line

-In the Janssen Server, you can deploy and customize the Assets using the command line.
-To get the details of Janssen command line operations relevant to Asset, you can check the operations under the `JansAssets` task using the command below.
+In the Janssen Server, you can deploy custom assets using the command line.
+To get the details of Janssen command line operations relevant to the custom assets, check the operations under the `JansAssets` task using the command below.

 ```bash title="Command"